 In addition, any further weakening of or continuing uncertainty in worldwide economic and business conditions could result in a few of our clients reducing or postponing their outsourced business requirements.
 Additionally, the COVID-19 pandemic has caused, and may continue to cause significant financial distress to some of our clients.
 These issues impacting our clients have in turn reduced, and may continue to reduce the demand for our services and adversely affect our results of operations.
 In particular, our revenue is highly dependent on the economic environments in the US, the UK, Europe and Australia.
 In fiscal 2021 and 2020, 44.2% and 42.3% of our revenue, respectively, and 46.5% and 43.8% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in the US.
-During the same periods, 31.4% and 31.4% of our revenue, respectively, and 27.9% and 28.9% of our revenue less repair payments (non-GAAP), respectively, and 7.1% and 8.3% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in Europe (excluding the UK), and 7.7% and 8.6% of our revenue, respectively, and 8.1% and 8.9% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in Australia.
+During the same periods, 31.4% and 31.4% of our revenue, respectively, and 27.9% and 28.9% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in the UK, 6.7% and 8.0% of our revenue, respectively, and 7.1% and 8.3% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in Europe (excluding the UK), and 7.7% and 8.6% of our revenue, respectively, and 8.1% and 8.9% of our revenue less repair payments (non-GAAP), respectively, were derived from clients located in Australia.
 Although we have not had any significant project cancelations to date, we have agreed to limited volume commitment and payment term concessions with certain clients that have been significantly affected by the COVID-19 pandemic.
 Any further weakening of or continuing uncertainty in the US, UK, European or Australian economy will likely have a further adverse impact on our revenue.